HedvigInsurance/web/src/pages/student/index.en.md

 title: Hedvig Insurance | Help when you need it
 landing:
   bubble1:
-    explainer: per month for rentals
+    explainer: a month for renters
     price: 79 kr
   bubble2:
-    explainer: per month for owned
+    explainer: a month for owners
     price: 99 kr
   heading: All by chat.
 For real.
   paragraph: Billed monthly.
 No fixed contracts!